 In this article, we review the Ubiquiti UniFi Dream Machine (UDM) Pro, which is now our recommended router for 2021 for ultrafast broadband connections, as shown in our Best Routers for 2021 page.
-The UDM Pro is great piece of equipment that seems to provide the ultimate future-proof ‘prosumer’ option for broadband users with the highest broadband speeds.
+The UDM Pro is a great piece of equipment that seems to provide the ultimate future-proof ‘prosumer’ option for broadband users with the highest broadband speeds.
 It’s really easy to set up and you don’t need to be an IT expert.

 The UniFi Dream Machine offers Smart Queue Management (SQM) to mitigate bufferbloat, which can significantly degrade the performance of a typical home or office network.
 SQM is highly CPU-intensive meaning typical consumer routers equipped with SQM usually struggle to achieve decent throughputs.
 This is not the case with the impressive UDM Pro.
 With its 4-core 1.7 GHz processor and 4 GB of DDR4 memory, this powerhouse is able to fully mitigate bufferbloat for the fastest (300-910 Mbps) ultrafast broadband connections.